NLITesting/HMT/README.md

 We used two NLI datasets, MNLI and SNLI, which are placed in the dataset folder, and we mainly apply the test sets of the two datasets.

 ## Models
 We used two state-of-the-art NLI models for testing, Decomposable Attention and RoBERTa.
-We call these two models through python library allennlp and torch.
+We call these two models through Python library allennlp and torch.

 ## Our Approach